Federal Energy Regulatory Commission

 - Engineering and design material

-- A Commission Order stating its decision on whether to approve construction and operation of the LNG terminal; and
+- A Commission Order stating its decision on whether to approve construction and operation of the LNG terminal;

 - Conditions that must be met prior to construction.